-In the third line, we have an array of Dog.
-In the fourth line, we apparently cast this array down to an array of NoisyDog - which really means that we cast each individual Dog in the first array to a NoisyDog.
-We can crash when we do that, but we won't if each element of the first array really is a NoisyDog.
+In third line, we have an array of Dog.
+In the fourth line, we apparently cast this array down to an array of NoisyDog - which really means that we cast each individual Dog in the first array to a NoisyDog (and we won't crash when we do that, provided each element of the first array really is a NoisyDog).